 Thus, Sabien has built, and is building, a portfolio of businesses whose ambition is to facilitate net zero but whose strategy is to do so by offering more efficient alternatives.
-Generating progress towards net zero cannot be without regard to cost, particularly during a time of high inflation which looks set to remain.
+Advancing towards net zero must be mindful of expenses, especially during periods when financial challenges are expected to persist.
 Through partnership and acquisition, Sabien will continue to develop a portfolio of businesses whose success is not dependent on achieving net zero but is clearly aligned with the transition towards this goal.